iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 > Great idea but it depends on positive people to add app.
 People who are positive should not be out and about<br> :date: __2020-12-02 17:28:47__

-> This tool should be open source so we can verify the app is doing exact what it's claiming and not identifying and tracking us.
-Where's the transparency, Washington?
-Show me the source code.<br> :date: __2020-12-01 03:55:09__

-> Probably a good app but it opened Ads on my pad.
-So you are exposed, at least your pad, computer or phone is.<br> :date: __2020-11-30 20:03:49__

 #### 1-star reviews